 Should I choose a local or a national franchise?

 It’s up to you.
 Many newly-qualified ADIs baulk at signing to “big names” (I think they’re frightened of them), and choose local schools instead.
+Many years ago, I knew of someone who chose a franchise simply on the grounds that he could remove their artwork from his car (leased through them) when he wasn’t working (read into that what you will).
 It doesn’t matter what the school name is though.
 All that matters is they provide you with pupils – and in my opinion, the national schools might be better at it because they can invest more in advertising.

 Something else to consider is lesson price.
 A local franchise (and some of the lesser nationals) might be “guaranteeing work” because they’re advertising low lesson rates or silly deals to attract pupils.
 Referring once more to the maturity of this industry, you cannot afford to drop your prices much below the local average before your profits are wiped out.
 Consider that a 30-hour week of lessons at £23 per hour will give you a wage of around £25,000.
 A similar week of £20 per hour lessons pulls that wage down to around £20,000 – meaning that you need another 5 hours of work per week just to maintain £25k.
 That requirement would put even an experienced ADI close to work overload.